nipreps/migas-py/README.md

 The server will attempt to return information about the project, such as the latest version and bad versions.

-### migas.from_date_range()
+### migas.get_usage()

-Check number of uses a project has received from a start date, and optionally an end date.
+Check number of uses a `project` has received from a start date, and optionally an end date.
-If no end date is specified, the datetime is used.
+If no end date is specified, the current datetime is used.

 ## Customization